-If your Samsung keyboard keeps stopping for no apparent reason, there is probably something wrong with the keyboard settings or your Android device.
-This guide takes a look at some of the possible causes of the issue, and then shows how to fix the issue on your device.
+If your Samsung keyboard keeps stopping for no apparent reason, there is probably something wrong with the keyboard settings or your Samsung system.
+This guide takes a look at some of the possible causes of the issue and shows how to fix Samsung keyboard keeps stopping.

 You are typing a text to someone and suddenly your Samsung phone says “Unfortunately, the Samsung keyboard has stopped”.
 This can easily become irritating if it happens over and over again.
 If you are wondering why your keyboard is not working as it should, this guide offers some information about that.